 Offset technique is probably the easiest to begin with.
-Start by ski walking, then striding, and finally bounding hop skate to inject some plyometrics again.
+Start by ski walking, then striding, and finally bounding hop skate to inject some plyometrics agility, balance, range of motion, fluidity and again.

 You can also simulate 1-skate and 2-skate techniques in the same manner, with and without poles.